 Patricia and her husband Jaime have two sons who are SFUSD graduates, both of whom have been raised to be fully bilingual in Spanish and English.

 Ana Burgos is a native of El Salvador with many years of experience volunteering with preschool age children.
 Prior to coming to Las Mañanitas, Ana worked in a Montessori preschool program.
-She has completed her basic Early Childhood Education units from SF City College and is currently working toward receiving her Early Childhood Assistant Teacher Permit.
-This is her sixth year as part of the Las Mañanitas teaching team.
+This is her eighth year as part of the Las Mañanitas teaching team.

 In May 2009 Kim and Patricia graduated together from Lifeways, a six-month intensive training program in Spanish focused on the needs of the whole child in the early years.